SanghamitraSen/PortfolioProject/README.md

 A web browser(Chrome,Edge,Firefox) must be present in the system else install one.

 ## To open the portfolio-
-Open the sanghamitra.html file by double clicking on it.
+Open the sanghamitra.html file by double clicking on it or right click-->open with and choose any browser.

+**Note**:All illustrations are works of Eran Mendal(except the logo).